thilbig/carrera-wifi/readme.md

 # What is this?
-Using these resources it is possible to build a small module that translates serial data transmitted by a Carrera Control Unit into mqtt messages.
+Using these resources it is possible to build a small module that translates serial data transmitted by a Carrera Control Unit (CCU) into mqtt messages.

 ## Motivation
 I was already using an app called [SmartRace](https://www.smartrace.de/) to communicate with the Carrera track using their bluetooth module.